 How to Optimize Images For SEO in WordPress

 Image SEO helps search engines to recognize photos better.
-Basically, AI can fully comprehend the purpose and meaning behind an image when a context is present.
 You need to provide context for every image you use.
 That means the text around your photos and any internal descriptions has to be relevant to it.

 Relevant text should be included in the following areas.

 Alternative text (or alt tag) is an HTML attribute that is used to add descriptions to images.
 This text is then shown to a visitor whenever your image is unable to load for whatever reason.
 Also, it’s the text that is read aloud by a screen reader to anyone that’s visually impaired (this is important!).